Italy Pet Import Requirements

 • Your pet has entered an unlisted country within four months of travel.

 A licensed veterinarian must issue a non-commercial EU Health Certificate.
 The certificate must then be endorsed by a government veterinarian representing the agency in the origination country that is responsible for the import and export of live animals.
+The certificate is valid for 10 days from endorsement to the day your pet arrives at the border inspection post.
+(New regulation)

 Steps 3 and 4 apply.
 Step 5 does not apply.